 - Octopus has only been found on Mediterranean menus, but this Instagram-worthy cephalopod has grown 18% on menus in the last four years

 Today, though, simply offering seafood is not enough for diners.
 Not only are they looking for more types of seafood, but they are also looking for menus that are more sustainably minded.
-One of 2019’s top food trends is sustainably fished seafood, which speaks to the chefs and consumers aiming to make smarter seafood choices.
+One of this year's top food trends is sustainably fished seafood, which speaks to the chefs and consumers aiming to make smarter seafood choices.
 From shark to salmon, diners want traceability and sustainable fishing methods that protect the environment.
 The US Foods Serve Good® program guides suppliers and restaurants alike through the process of how to meet the standards for social responsibility, food safety, animal welfare and traceability in the food supply chain.
+Get resources and tips to incorporate sustainable seafood into your menu, Lent and beyond, in our Serve Good resource library here.

 In 2018, it was reported that only 16% of consumers and 21% of operators consulted seafood guidelines before purchasing; but as awareness and education has increased, this topic is becoming more important to diners.